franc0is/RustyPebble/README.md

 RustyPebble
 ===========

-This is a proof of concept Pebble application written is Rust.
+This is a proof of concept Pebble application written in [Rust|http://rust-lang.org]).

-It does not yet make much use of Rust's core library (need to cross compile it first).
+It does not yet make use of Rust's core library (need to cross compile it first).
 Instead, it relies on the FFI and implements a few required language items.

 rusty.rs contains the app itself. pebblerust contains a rust version of the pebble library.